Recruitement

 June 2022: Grateful to receive an academic grant (Single PI) from Ethereum Foundation on blockchain security research.

-June 2022: Invited to talk about blockchain applications at DBSec 2022 [link].
+June 2022: Invited talk on blockchain applications at DBSec 2022 [link].

 Apr.
 2022: My Ph.D. student [Kai Li] is joining [the Computer Science Dept. at San Diego State Univ.] as a tenure-track Assistant Professor.
 Godspeed to Kai!!